Lewy body dementia

 Another indicator of Lewy body dementia may be significant fluctuations in alertness and attention, which may include daytime drowsiness or periods of staring into space.
 And, like Parkinson's disease, Lewy body dementia can result in rigid muscles, slowed movement and tremors.

-In Lewy body dementia, abnormal round structures — called Lewy bodies — develop in regions of your brain involved in thinking and movement.
+In Lewy body dementia, protein deposits, called Lewy bodies, develop in nerve cells in regions of your brain involved in thinking, memory and movement (motor control).

 Lewy body dementia signs and symptoms may include: